m-abdelwahab/build-smarter-chatbots-workshop/README.md

 1. Pass the response to the LLM as a system prompt to generate the final response.

-To get started, you can use the following code snippet:
+Open the file `app/api/chat/route.ts` in your project and replace the existing code with the following code snippet:

 ```ts
 // app/api/chat/route.ts